Roger G. Harrison

-Research in our group comes under one of three main areas: molecular recognition, separations by ion chromatography and nanomaterials.
-Frontiers in chemical research are at the interface of what used to be separate disciplines.
-The areas of inorganic chemistry, bioinorganic chemistry, and materials can be applied to separations, molecular sensors, catalysts, and nanomaterials.
-Our group does research in areas that span multiple fields of chemistry.
+Frontiers in chemical research are now the interface of what used to be separate disciplines.
+Inorganic chemistry, bioinorganic chemistry, and materials can be applied to separations, molecular sensors, catalysts, and nanomaterials.
+Harrison scientists conduct research in areas that span multiple fields of chemistry.

 Molecular binding and encapsulation

 Separations chemistry and catalysis are just two of the many fields of chemistry that rely on molecular recognition.
 Separating compounds and selectively catalyzing a reaction occur due to binding between two molecules.
 The supramolecular interactions between a host molecule and a guest molecule allow for such interactions as selective binding, chiral recognition, and separation.
-Our introduction into the field of host-guest complexes came with the discovery in our group of a metal assembled capsule, consisting of two synthesized cup shaped molecules brought together by metal ions.
-Along with the capsules, we have formed metal-resorcinarene complexes with various metal ions such as iron, cobalt and copper.
-We are now pursuing with interest host molecules that will selectively bind one enantiomer preferentially over another.
-We are also exploring the synthesis and properties of larger host molecules and their ability to encapsulate water contaminants.
+The Harrison Lab's introduction into the field of host-guest complexes came with the discovery of a metal assembled capsule, consisting of two synthesized cup shaped molecules brought together by metal ions.
+Along with the capsules, Harrison scientists have formed metal-resorcinarene complexes with various metal ions such as iron, cobalt and copper.
+The Harrison Lab is now pursuing with interest host molecules that will selectively bind one enantiomer preferentially over another.
+The Harrison Lab is also exploring the synthesis and properties of larger host molecules and their ability to encapsulate water contaminants.
 Students working on this project learn to synthesize and characterize organic and inorganic compounds and use them to bind or encapsulate other molecules.